-Ewafe, means ‘Where We Belong’ in Luganda.
+Ewafe means ‘Where We Belong’ in Luganda.
 This project supports abandoned and at risk children in the slums of Kampala.
 The project offers emergency help and a safe place to live, while also working towards reuniting children with their relatives and reintegrating them with loving families where possible.
 Our model of Rescue, Rehabilitate, Reintegrate has an underlying ethos of finding family care for children.

 Uganda has limited social welfare resources and children unfortunately suffer as a result.
 Due to a lack of suitable placements for orphaned and abandoned children, they are often housed in juvenile detention centres, meaning that they are being put further at risk and are effectively punished for being abandoned.
 Other children are taken in by the many independently run orphanages around the country and the majority of these make no effort to search for the children’s families or to investigate their stories, meaning that the children who do have surviving family members have no opportunity to be reunited with them.
-Research by Alternative Care Uganda shows that in Uganda, 85% of children living in institutions have at least one surviving parent.
+In Uganda, 85% of children living in institutions have at least one surviving parent.
 Furthermore, 52% of childcare institutions have no reintegration or foster care programmes and make no effort to make contact with the child’s relatives.
 This means that thousands of children are unnecessarily being placed into institutional care and families are being broken apart.
 Children growing up in institutional care not only are likely to feel unloved and unwanted but they are also at risk of developing attachment disorders, developmental delays, behavioural problems and intellectual impairments.
 All children have a right to shelter and our Ewafe Project transitional home provides this, however we know that the best long-term care plan for these children is to grow up in a family.

 Our model of Rescue, Rehabilitate and Reintegrate aims to provide children with all they need in an emergency situation, providing counselling and support to overcome trauma and working on each child’s case to ensure the best outcome for each child.
 Our social workers search for immediate and extended family members and where possible put in place reintegration plans to bring these children home.
+In cases where children are not able to be reunited with their own immediate or extended families we want to be able to provide community foster families.
 Through placing children who have been abandoned in loving and caring families, their needs are taken care of and they can have a bright and hopeful future, receive an education and escape the cycle of poverty.

 If you would like to to make a real long term difference for children and families in Uganda please consider becoming a Family Champion from as little as £10/month.
 Click here to find out more.